-As shown in Figure 1A, the “Tracker” is currently tracking programs and molecules for COVID-19 interventions from discovery to clinical development.
+As shown in Figure 1A, the “Tracker” is currently tracking 153 programs and molecules for COVID-19 interventions from discovery to clinical development.
 Among these, 89 target the SARS-COV-2 S protein as antiviral interventions by blocking virus entry.
 Most of the anti-SARS-COV-2 antibodies were isolated from single memory B cells derived from convalescent patients or immunized transgenic animals.

-Regeneron used both approaches to isolate antibodies that bind distinct and non-overlapping epitopes on the monomeric RBD of the spike protein with high affinity (KD = 0.56 to 45.2 nM) (9).
+Regeneron Pharmaceuticals Inc (Regeneron) used both approaches to isolate antibodies that bind distinct and non-overlapping epitopes on the monomeric RBD of the spike protein with high affinity (KD = 0.56 to 45.2 nM) (9).
 These antibodies have potent neutralization activities against pseudoviral particles or live virus with IC50 values of 1-10 pM (10) Using an in vitro assay, they found escape mutants were not generated following treatment with a cocktail composed of non-competing antibodies.
 Regeneron is developing two of their antibodies as the cocktail treatment REGN-COV2 (REGN10933+REGN10987) (Table 2).

 In another study, groups from Chinese Academy of Sciences in Beijing and Junshi Biosciences in Shanghai reported two human antibodies (CA1 and CB6) have been isolated from a convalescent COVID-19 patient using single B cell sorting and cloning techniques (11).
 The human antibodies showed potent neutralization activity in vitro against SARS-CoV-2 with IC50 of 0.036 ± 0.007 μg/mL (0.24 ± 0.047 nM) for CB6 and 0.38 μg/mL (2.53 nM) for CA1.
 Structural analysis revealed that CB6 is an ACE2 blocker that recognizes an epitope overlapping with the ACE2-binding site on the RBD of the SARS-CoV-2 spike protein.
 The LALA mutation was introduced to the Fc portion of CB6 (CB6-LALA) to lower the risk of Fc-mediated acute lung injury in animals.
 CB6-LALA was shown to inhibit SARS-CoV-2 infection in rhesus monkeys in both prophylactic and treatment settings.
 In this study, rhesus monkeys (3 per treatment and control group) were challenged with 1×105 50% tissue culture infectious dose (TCID50) SARS-CoV-2 via intratracheal incubation, and then either CB6-LALA (50 mg/kg) or an equal volume of phosphate-buffered saline was administered at days 1 and 3 post infection (dpi) intraperitoneally.
 In the control group, viral loads reached peak levels on 4 dpi, then declined naturally.
 In contrast, CB6-LALA treatment reduced virus titers immediately after administration.
 On 4 dpi, CB6-LALA reduced the viral titer by approximately 3 logs compared to that of the control group.
 In the prophylactic group, a single dose of CB6-LALA (50 mg/kg) before SARS-CoV-2 challenge significantly protected the animal from SARS-CoV-2 infection.
 Currently, CB6-LALA (also called JS016) has been developed for clinical testing (Table 2).

 COVID-19 invokes a hyperinflammatory state driven by multiple cells and mediators like interleukin (IL)-1, IL-6, IL-12, IL-17, IL-18, IL-22 and IL-33, tumor necrosis factor (TNF), granulocyte-macrophage colony-stimulating factor, and complement (C5, C5a).
-Considering the proven role of cytokine dysregulation in causing this hyperinflammation, especially in the lungs, existing drugs targeting these mediators are being repurposing for the treatment of COVID-19 (12).
+Considering the proven role of cytokine dysregulation in causing this hyperinflammation, especially in the lungs, existing drugs targeting these mediators are being repurposed for the treatment of COVID-19 (12).
 As shown in Figure 1A, 61 of the molecules included in the “Tracker” were developed to target the host immune system for other indications, but were repurposed to treat COVID-19 by potentially alleviating COVID-19-related symptoms, such as cytokine storm and inflammation, instead of directly killing the viruses.
 For example, the IL-6 inhibitors levilimab, tocilizumab, sarilumab, olokizumab and siltuximab are being tested against COVID-19 (12-14).

 Antibody formats